ENERGY DRINKS

 The contents of drinks do not require labels when the caffeine limits are below 0.02 percent caffeine. limits.
 Some energy drinks producers get by on a loophole created by the 1994 Dietary Supplement Health and Education Act, and do not stay below the 0.02 percent caffeine levels as required by the U.S. Food and Drug Administration (FDA),

-Canada limits the caffeine in drinks to be under 180 mg and up to 20 ounce bottles.
+Canada limits the caffeine in drinks to be under 180 mg

-The US cola pop drinks are limited by the FDA to 70 mg per 12 ounces.
-Since energy drinis
+limited by the FDA to 70 mg per 12 ounces.
+Since energy drinks

-are marketed as dietary supplements, there are no caffeine limits on energy drinks.
+are marketed as dietary supplements, there are no caffeine

-Manufactures don’t have to list the caffeine content nor all the ingredients on the label.
+Manufactures don’t have to list the caffeine content nor

-They merely call it an energy drink with a proprietary blend.The American beverage Association
+drink with a proprietary blend.The American

-recommends that they not be marketed to children under 12, and put a warning label on it.
+to children under 12, and put a warning label on it.

-Trainers, strength and conditioning coaches, and professional older athletes all make sure that
+Trainers, strength and conditioning coaches, and professional

-the drinks do not contain banned substances, have accurate labeling, and contain
+banned substances, have accurate labeling, and contain

 less than 150 mg of caffeine per serving.